omgnetwork/omgnetwork.github.io/website/versioned_docs/version-V1/run-watcher-vps.md

 #### 4.2 Docker Ports (optionally)

-If you have a Docker installed earlier, check if one of the containers uses the required ports as follows:
+If you have Docker tooling installed earlier, check if one of the containers uses the required ports as follows:

 ```
 docker ps